Canada sends troops to help clear Fiona’s devastation

 Defense Minister Anita Anand said Canadian troops would help remove fallen trees throughout Eastern Canada, restore transportation links and do whatever else is required for as long as it takes.
 She didn’t specify how many troops would be deployed.

-Fiona was blamed for at least five deaths in the Caribbean, but there was no confirmation of any fatalities or serious injuries in Canada.
-Police said a woman who might have been swept away was listed as missing in the hardest hit town of Channel-Port Aux Basques on the southern coast of Newfoundland.
+Fiona was blamed for at least five deaths in the Caribbean, and while there were no confirmed fatalities in Canada, authorities on Sunday were searching for a 73-year-old woman missing in the hardest hit town of Channel-Port Aux Basques on the southern coast of Newfoundland.

+“She’s likely washed out to sea but we haven’t been able to confirm that,” said Cpl.
+Jolene Garland, a spokeswoman for the Royal Canadian Mounted Police.

+Police said the woman was last seen inside the residence just moments before a wave struck the home Saturday morning, tearing away a portion of the basement.

+As of Sunday morning, more than 252,000 Nova Scotia Power customers and over 82,000 Maritime Electric customers in the province of Prince Edward Island — about 95% of the total — remained in the dark.
+So were more than 20,600 homes and businesses in New Brunswick.

+Cape Breton Regional Municipality Mayor Amanda McDougall said Sunday over 200 people had been displaced and were in temporary shelters.
+Over 70 roads are completely inaccessible in her region, which declared a state of emergency.
+She said she couldn’t count the number of homes damaged in her own neighborhood.

-Entire structures were washed into the sea as raging surf pounded Port Aux Basques.
+Entire structures were washed into the sea as raging surf pounded Port Aux Basques, Newfoundland.

-“Thankfully the weather is a lot better on the outside this morning which will give us opportunities to have a look and assess the damage,” Mayor Brian Button said on social media.

-“This is not a one-day situation where we can all go back to normal.
+“This is not a one-day situation where we can all go back to normal,” Mayor Brian Button said on social media. .
 Unfortunately, this is going to take days, it could take weeks, it could take months in some cases.”

 Much of the town of 4,000 had been evacuated and Button said officials on Sunday will identify areas where people can safely go back to their homes.
 He asked for patience, noting some residents are showing up at barricades angry and wanting to go to home.